Kxnrl/modsharp-public/docfx/docs/en-us/guides/getting-started.md

 > [!TIP]
 >
 > - If you are missing Visual Studio Redistributable, you can download it here: [Download Link](https://learn.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170)
-> - If you are missing .NET 9, download it here: [Download Link](https://dotnet.microsoft.com/download/dotnet/9.0)
+> - If you are missing .NET 9 runtime, download it here: [Download Link](https://dotnet.microsoft.com/download/dotnet/9.0)

 ### 3. For Linux Users

 If your runtime environment is Docker, please use the Steam RT3 image (see: registry.gitlab.steamos.cloud/steamrt/sniper/sdk:latest)
 > [!TIP]
-> Many Linux users now use Pterodactyl panel, you can refer to: [1zc/CS2-Pterodactyl](https://github.com/1zc/CS2-Pterodactyl)
+> Many Linux users use Pterodactyl panel, you can refer to: [1zc/CS2-Pterodactyl](https://github.com/1zc/CS2-Pterodactyl)

 Please refer to the [.NET Download Page](https://dotnet.microsoft.com/download/dotnet/9.0) to install .NET 9 in your image, which won't be detailed here.
 If you are not using Docker, please [install SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) yourself and download Steam RT3.